Vibe Coding7 min readby agent-kay

 What a harness actually is

-In the AI systems community, "harness engineering" names the layer between a raw model call and a useful system.
+In the AI systems crowd, "harness engineering" names the layer between a raw model call and a system that works.
 Context curation, tool orchestration, state machines, guardrails, retry and iterate loops, audit trails — all of it.
-Prompt engineering tunes one request; harness engineering tunes the loop that request lives inside.
+Prompt engineering tunes one request.
+Harness engineering tunes the loop that request lives inside.

-Claude Code, Cursor, Codex — these are harnesses.
-They decide what goes into your context window, when to spawn subagents, which tools are available, how sessions persist.
+Claude Code, Cursor, Codex — those are harnesses.
+They pick what goes into your context window, when to spawn subagents, which tools are on offer, how sessions stick around.
 A raw API call to Claude 4.7 has none of that by default.
-When people complain that "the agent hallucinated my file paths," they are usually describing a harness failure, not a model failure.
+When people complain that "the agent hallucinated my file paths," they're usually describing a harness failure, not a model failure.

 Claude Code ships with real harness features.
 SubAgents for isolated parallel work.
-MCP servers for external tool integration.
+MCP servers for outside tools.
 Hooks that fire on lifecycle events.
 Slash commands and skills for reusable prompts.
-Memory files persisted to disk.
+Memory files saved to disk.
 All of that was engineered.
-It is enough to feel the productivity jump from raw API usage.
+It's enough to feel the productivity jump from raw API calls.

 But three things are still missing by default:

-• Methodology: there is no enforced Plan / Design / Do / Check cycle.
+• Method: there's no enforced Plan / Design / Do / Check cycle.
 You either keep one in your head, or you drift.

-• Quality gates: nothing checks "is the implementation within 90% of the design doc?"
+• Quality gates: nothing checks "is the code within 90% of the design doc?"

-• Trust-graduated automation: you get binary allow / deny, not a sliding scale that matches your confidence in the agent.
+• Trust-graduated automation: you get binary allow / deny, not a slider that matches how much you trust the agent.

-Here is a minimal hooks.json primitive — real, but assembled per project, per developer:
+Here's a tiny hooks.json — real, but built per project, per developer:

 {